Dr Julie Kimber

 - ORCID profile

 Julie teaches history and politics, and convenes the history major at Swinburne University of Technology.
-She is the co-editor (with Dr Maggie Nolan) of the Journal of Australian Studies (journal of the International Australian Studies Association), and federal secretary of the Australian Society for the Study of Labour History.
-She edits the triannual newsletter, Recorder, for the Melbourne Branch, as well as its website.
+She is federal secretary of the Australian Society for the Study of Labour History and edits the triannual newsletter, Recorder, for the Melbourne Branch, as well as its website.
 Before joining Swinburne, Julie taught at several universities in NSW and Victoria: UNSW, Sydney, Newcastle, Monash and Deakin.
-She has edited collections on Australian political and labour history, and is currently working on a study of Evdokia Petrov with Phillip Deery.
+A co-editor (with Dr Maggie Nolan) of the Journal of Australian Studies (journal of the International Australian Studies Association) from 2013 to 2020, and book review editor of Labour History: a journal of labour and social history from 2002 to 2015, she has edited collections on Australian political and labour history, and is currently working on a study of Evdokia Petrov with Phillip Deery.

 - HIS10004 Australian History